zongruxie4/PuppyGit/README.md

 ## Author
 PuppyGit made by Bandeapart1964 of catpuppyapp

-### I feel tired with this app, giving it a Star + <a href=https://github.com/catpuppyapp/PuppyGit/blob/main/donate.md>Donate</a>, it will help provide motivation
+### Star + <a href=https://github.com/catpuppyapp/PuppyGit/blob/main/donate.md>Donate</a>, it will help me continuously maintenance this app!
-### I appreciate every sponsor and user.
-You give me faith and make me feel that I've done something meaningful!
+### I appreciate every donator and user, especially donators!
+You give me faith!
+### I hope have a day I can got 1M users and many donators!
+XD